 Regardless of a units decision for currency the number of computers identified through the formula to be replaced must come off the network.

 Any additional costs associated with purchasing laptop computers must be funded out of the requesting unit's general budget allocation or through the use of Foundation accounts.
 All risks and/or other costs associated with these laptops (e.g., theft or misuse) must be borne by the purchasing unit and funded out of the unit's general operating budget or Foundation accounts.

 On an annual basis, Information Technology Services (ITS) , in consultation with the University Technology Committee, will consider University funds made available for currency and will develop a schedule of computers to be taken out of service and replaced with currency computers.
 This schedule will be based on a formula that will be derived annually and approved by the University Technology Committee.
 This schedule will take into account the need for more rapid deployment of new computers to individual faculty or staff members with advanced needs.

 Information Technology Services (ITS) will take advantage of volume procurement opportunities and will negotiate with appropriate vendors to obtain quantity discounts.
 Information Technology Services (ITS) will initiate all purchase requisitions for currency acquisitions.

-Requests for exceptions to the desktop standard are to be forwarded by the dean or division head to the Director of Information Technology Services (ITS) .
-The Director will review the proposed purchase taking into consideration the impact of the purchase on network integrity and performance.
+Requests for exceptions to the desktop standard are to be forwarded by the dean or division head to the Chief Information Officer and Director, Network Systems and Security (CISO).
+The CISO will review the proposed purchase taking into consideration the impact of the purchase on network integrity and performance.